pelagios/timerange-selector/README.md

 - Find a good way to organize the codebase and build minified JS (and CSS).
 Perhaps using [Gulp](https://gulpjs.com/)?
 (In Peripleo, namespacing and module loading was handled via Require.js.
 Alternatives?)
-- Re-enable events
 - Should we remove jQuery dependency?
 The only major issue will be to re-implement touch-compatible drag behavior... remaining jQuery use should be easy to eliminate if desired
 - Fix various quirks in the UI (overlapping handle labels etc.)
-- Proper instantiation with a config object to control appearance etc.
+- Proper instantiation with a config object to control appearance, bar style etc.
 - Support dates, not just integer years
 - Implement properly working resampling in case the number of bins in the input data is larger than what can be displayed